DuendeInexistente/Cirque/ShortStories/stars.md

  "The mare is now safe."
 It said.

 She nodded, still agitated by what had happened, nodded silently.
-A male triton[^tritons] trotted to them and grabbed her in a hug, asking her if she was fine but ignoring the foal.
+A male triton[^tritons] trotted to them and grabbed her in a hug, asking her if she was fine but ignoring the foal, and then turned to face O_U.

+ "Hey, what's the deal with you?"
+He asked cautiously.

+ "This unit acted as per Equestrian law."
+It answered, some idle systems indecisive about whether ```FRIENDLY_ACQUAINTANCE``` had been achieved.
+"Do you know the location of the Citizen Lettuce Leaf?"

+ "Lettuce Leaf?
+What kind of name--" The triton paused.
+"Hey, are you one of those things he talked about?"

+Several alarms blared in O_U's imitation of conciousness, immediately lowering the priority of all other protocols.

+ "What is the last known position of Citizen Lettuce Leaf."
+Demanded O_U.

+ "Arabesco, but--"

+Orange_Unit was already gone.

 # ...I ask for help...